createModule API

 Allowed non-custom takers

-option is a string, or when a value in takers
+When takers option is a string, or when a value in takers is an array, you can only apply the following effects:

 The following are acceptable configuration options